 This week marks 12 years since the tragic shooting at Virginia Tech, where 32 people were killed and 23 wounded.
-I recently re-read the report of the Virginia Tech Review Panel, which was presented to the governor of Virginia back in 2007.
+I recently re-read the report of the Virginia Tech Review Panel, which was presented to the governor of Virginia back in 2007, with an addendum issued in 2009.

 One of key security lessons learned was that the shooter chained the exterior doors of Norris Hall at the beginning of the attack.
 According to the report: “The chaining had the dual effect of delaying anyone from interrupting his plan and keeping victims from escaping.”
 Because the doors secured by the shooter delayed law enforcement response as well as deterring egress, it clearly had an effect on the outcome of the incident.
 This reinforces the need for security that allows free egress from the inside and authorized access from the outside – as required by the model codes.